fgnass/classname-variants/README.md

 }
 ```

-# Bonus: styled-components, but with for static CSS 💅
+# Bonus: styled-components, but for static CSS 💅

-Things can be taken even a step further, resulting in a _styled-components_ like way of defining reusable components:
+Things can be taken even a step further, resulting in a _styled-components_ like way of defining reusable components.
+Under the hood, this does basically the same as the example above, but also handles _refs_ correctly:

 ```tsx
 import { styled } from "classname-variants/react";